cbor-wg/edn-literal/draft-ietf-cbor-edn-literals.md

 ## Hexadecimal, Octal, and Binary Numbers {#hexadecimal-octal-and-binary-numbers}
  -->

-In addition to JSON's decimal numbers, EDN provides hexadecimal, octal, and binary numbers in the usual C-language notation (octal with 0o prefix present only).
+In addition to JSON's decimal number literals, EDN provides hexadecimal, octal, and binary number literals in the usual C-language notation (octal with 0o prefix present only).

 The following are equivalent: